Evanion/urn/README.md

 # urn

-A RFC 8141 compliant URN Library that makes it easier to work with more meaningfull identifiers
+A URN Library that makes it easier to work with more meaningful identifiers.
+The API is inspired by, and designed to be as simple as the JSON class.